camponogaraviera/Roboweek-Challenge/README.md

 > Challenge: development of a kinematic algorithm for a laser-guided TurtleBot trapped within a maze environment.

-> The ansatz: if the length between each laser sensor is different, send the robot towards the direction in which the laser length is longer (dodging the obstacle ahead)—else flip a coin, i.e, any right/left turn is a feasible solution.
-Although this logic seems very straightforward, a caveat exists (since our robot is blind and has no memory of past tracks) when the maximum gradient points towards the unwanted direction of the starting line.
-Circumventions must be made.

 # Award

 Second place medal awarded to overall individual team winner of a 24h robotics competition (RoboWeek) at the Federal University of Rio Grande (FURG), Brazil.